malhaouit/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 Write a Bash script that displays:
 	+ The content of the current directory
 	+ In a list format
-	+ Where only the part of the name after the first dash is displayed (refer to the example)
+	+ Where only the part of the name after the first dash is displayed

 	Requirements:
 	> You must use the for loop (while and until are forbidden)